-There wasn’t anything especially gnarly about the dirt this time—just dust, dried sweat, and the usual grease buildup from the drivetrain.
+There wasn’t anything especially gnarly about the dirt this time, just dust, dried sweat, and the usual grease buildup from the drivetrain.
 Nothing that surprised me after a long day on the saddle.
 But there’s something satisfying about washing off that wear, seeing the grime slide away and leave behind a bike ready to take on another hundred.

 With the dog at a safe distance and headphones in, I got to work.

 Then came the microfiber cloth for drying and detailing.
 I go straight to the drivetrain while it’s still wet, getting every tooth on the chainring clean, wiping down the cog until it gleams, and then finishing with the chain itself.
-I dried it until it was spotless and then added a fresh layer of chain lube—my favorite part.
+I dried it until it was spotless and then added a fresh layer of chain lube, my favorite part.
 There’s something final about re-lubing the chain.
 Like resetting the odometer mentally and saying, “Let’s go again.”

 By that time, most of the bike had air-dried, but I still took a towel and wiped off the last bit of water.
 The whole process isn’t long, maybe 30–45 minutes tops, but it feels like a full-circle moment after a big ride.

 Even when I travel, I make it happen.
-I’ve been the guy cleaning his bike in a hotel bathtub more than once.
-I don’t skip it, because I take pride in making my gear last.
-My other bike—an aluminum frame—is 34 years old.
-I got it in 2016 for 60 bucks, and it’s still got all its original parts, minus the regular expendables.
+I’ve been the guy cleaning his bike in a hotel bathtub many times.
+I don’t skip it, because I take pride in making my gear(s) last.
+My other bike, an aluminum frame cannonade I call “Ol’ Blue” is 34 years old.
+I got it in 2016 for 60 bucks off of Facebook, and it’s still got most of its original parts, minus the regular expendables.
 I ride it hard, and I take care of it.

 This carbon bike is for longer distances and big climbs, not train hops or gravel.
 It’s the one I lean on when I need performance, and I treat it that way.
 Every 100km, like clockwork.

 I don’t take cycling too seriously.
 I’m not out here to make it my entire personality.
 But it’s a big part of my life, and I treat it with the respect it deserves.
-I don’t clean my bike because I’m obsessive—I clean it because I use it.
+I don’t clean my bike because I’m obsessive; I clean it because I use it.